graalvm/workshops/vscode-tools-for-micronaut/README.md

 oci.config.profile=DEFAULT
 ```

+> **Note**: When connecting to OCI your local OCI CLI configuration is used.
+The OCI CLI uses the concept of profiles to create different user profiles for you, the user, to connect to OCI.
+By default, the project wizard assumes you will use your default profile to connect.
+If you are not, then you will need to update this later.

 ## 3 - Code Creation

 The Tools for Micronaut extension supports creating Micronaut classes from templates.
 Within the right-click context menu, also launched by `CTRL + Mouse-Click`, you can see a submenu that groups all of the Micronuat context-specific actions.

 <img alt="Micronaut context actions menu" src="./images/vscode-context-menu-micronaut-menu.png" width="60%">

-We will be using this menu to create classe.
+We will be using this menu to create the class.

 ### 3.1 - Create a REST controller

 Let's start by creating a REST-based controller.
 We will first create a new Java package, within our base package, to hold our controller.
 This can easily be done within the VS Code context action menu, as shown below.
+Create the package, `com.example.controllers`.

 <img alt="Create a new Java package" src="./images/vscode-context-menu-new-package.png" width="60%">